-Compromise - a relationship consists of two separate individuals who generally have different personalities, upbringings and thoughts.
-Problems within a relationship can often arise when the two individuals either do not know how to come to terms over something they disagree with or are unwilling to do so.
-This can also result in a stubbornness mentality or a "tit for tat" relationship whereby each person becomes more focused on sticking to what they believe is right instead of focusing on different ways to resolve the problem.
+Compromise - a relationship consists of two separate individuals who generally have different personalities, upbringings, values and thoughts.
+Problems can arise when the two individuals either do not know how to come to terms over something they disagree with or are unwilling to do so.
+This can lead to a stubbornness mentality or "tit for tat" relationship, where each person becomes more focused on winning their side of the argument which ultimately causes a relationship to deteriorate.

-Love - as defined by the Merriam-Webster Dictionary, is "a feeling of strong or constant affection for a person."
+Love - according to the Merriam-Webster Dictionary, love is "a feeling of strong or constant affection for a person."
 At the core of any relationship, a certain level of affection, concern, care and regard for the person you are with is needed in order to overcome certain differences.
-Love is often the stepping stone that allows us, at the very least, to consider and respect the views of our significant other.
+Love is often the stepping stone that allows us to be more considerate and respectful of our significant other's views.
 While love will not resolve all issues within a relationship, it is a strong force that can pave the way for better communication and compromise.

 What are some of the resources you used to enhance your love and ability to compromise with your partner?
 Please share your thoughts below.